 Club de Golf Chapultepec, at its highest point, is 7,835 feet above sea level.
 At this altitude the thinner air makes shots travel farther and fly significantly lower.
 Last year’s winner Dustin Johnson had an average Driving Distance for the week of 321.5 yards with his longest drive topping out at 393 yards.

 The combination of added length and a lower ball flight results in shots that land with more ball speed and a shallower landing angle.
 This can make stopping on the tricky green complexes much harder.

 Several holes are doglegged requiring an ability to shape the ball both ways.
 The layout demands precision and will reward ball-strikers.
 There is plenty of elevation change and a variety of approach shots will be required, both uphill and downhill, to find the tricky green complexes.
 This is a week where accuracy will win over power.

 There is no cut at the WGC Mexico Championship so an aggressive strategy is required.
 However, good course management will be at a premium.
 Accuracy off the tee will be a plus and the ability to capitalise with good scoring on the Par 5s will be important.

-Last year, Dustin Johnson emerged victorious after carding a final round 68 to finish on a score of -14 (270).
+In 2017, Dustin Johnson emerged victorious after carding a final round 68 to finish on a score of -14 (270).
 He finished one stroke clear of Tommy Fleetwood with John Rahm and Ross Fisher a further shot back.
-Dustin had this to say after the final round;

 “I played really well the last three rounds, I just hit it really good.
 I still missed a lot of putts, but I think everybody was struggling on the greens.
 They were really tricky, tough to read.”